graearea/graearea.github.io/mirror-mounts.md

 ## How are they better?
 They are mounted to your side-screens at 3 points, not 2.
 That's 300% better!
 They use the same hinge design as Eccles's mounts, but they have a third screw, which hooks into the previously drilled hole that your standard Caterham mirrors mounted into.
 This creates much, much more stiffness than the original mounts.
 There is also an access hole so you can access the tightening screw for the mirrors.

-## So they're perfect?
-They still vibrate a little with your side screen, but much less than the original Eccles as they're attached to the metal frame of the window.
-See the video below.

 ## How much are they?
 The first 5 sets will be £60+£6, I'll make them, send them out, receive feedback, fix any problems, and then I'll be re-evaluating the price upwards.